Liverpool Dentistry Interview Questions & Tips

 When ranking applicants for interview, the UCAT is taken into account along with academic scores and personal statement, although there is no specific UCAT cut-off.
 Additionally, whilst there is no SJT cut-off per se, Liverpool states that it is unlikely that any student receiving band 4 for their SJT would be considered for interview.

-Liverpool historically interviews using the MMI (Multiple Mini Interviews) format, and its interviews run from January until March.
+Liverpool interviews using an MMI (Multiple Mini Interviews) format, and its interviews run from January until March.
 The MMI consists of ten stations over 70 minutes, with two rest stations.
+Applicants must be able to produce original certificates for all completed exams listed on their UCAS form.

 Liverpool Dentistry Key Application & Interview Statistics